Dale Willman: Background

 During the 1990s, Willman worked periodically as a producer and correspondent for the CBS Radio Stations News Service (RSNS – now defunct) based in Washington, DC.
 While with CBS he produced coverage of the Bush-Gorbachev Summit in Washington D.C.
 He also produced coverage of the Oklahoma bombing of the Murrow Federal Office Building in Oklahoma City.

 Willman was a national correspondent and environmental reporter for CNN Radio from 1996 to 1998.
 While there he won an Edward R. Murrow Award (national) for Investigative Reporting given by the Radio-Television Digital News Association (formerly RTNDA) for a series entitled “Broadway’s Dirty Little Secret.”
 The series documented the exposure to potentially toxic chemicals received by musicians performing nightly during the play, “Beauty and the Beast.”
 Willman was the only environmental reporter for CNN Radio in the network’s history.
 While at CNN he also anchored the network’s political convention coverage, and produced a series of stories in the run-up to the 1998 national election during a 12-state road trip across Middle America.

 In December 2009, a book in which Willman authored a chapter was released.
 Climate Change Science and Policy was published by Island Press.
-Willman’s chapter details the role of the media in the climate change debate.
+Willman’s chapter details the role of the media in covering climate.
 Willman also contributed to the Encyclopedia of Climate and Weather, 2nd Edition, published in March 2011 by Oxford University Press.

-Most recently, Willman spent a year in South Sudan working for Internews.
-When he left the country in June 2016 he was Lead Trainer/Civic Education Advisor for the company's efforts there.
+More recently, Willman spent a year in South Sudan working for Internews.
+When he left the country in June 2016, he was Lead Trainer/Civic Education Advisor for the company's efforts there.